Table of Contents

 The image of Pipal is also found on many seals and tablets found in Mohenjo-Daro and Harappa.
 A seal found at Mohenjo-Daro shows a deity/goddess with horned headdress and bangles on both arms, standing in a Pipal (sacred fig) tree and looking down on a kneeling worshiper.
 Also there is another seal from Mohenjo-Daro and a terra-cotta tablet discovered at Harappa shows a Pipal tree.

 Pipal has great medicinal value as well.
 It is extensively used in Ayurveda.
 Every part of this tree is edible and offers numerous benefits.
-Peepal is used in treatment of various infections, healing of wounds, improve fertility and treat poisoning.
+Peepal is used in the treatment of various infections, healing of wounds, improve fertility and treat poisoning.
 The bark is astringent and fruits are laxative.
 Seeds are cooling, refrigerant, laxative and alterative.

 The leaves are purgative and tonic.
 They are useful in constipation and jaundice.
 Their oral intake gives strength to heart and helps to control the palpitation.
 They are also given to treat feverish condition and arresting bleeding or secretion.

-The bark of tree is sweet, cooling, astringent, aphrodisiac and used both externally and internally.
+The bark of the tree is sweet, cooling, astringent, aphrodisiac and used both externally and internally.
 The decoction of bark is useful in variety of diseases such as skin diseases, rheumatism, ulcers, and scabies.
 The dried bark is boiled in milk and taken as aphrodisiac.

-Pipal fruits or figs are good for digestive system.
+Pipal fruits or figs are good for the digestive system.
 The dried fig powder is given in case of asthma.
 Fruits are cooling, digestive, laxative and aphrodisiac.
 For asthma, dried and powdered fruits are taken with water for fifteen days.

 Plant Description: Pipal is a large, deciduous, fast growing, glabrous tree with spreading branches often attaining a girth of 12-15 feet.
 It is epiphytic when young.
 Stem is buttressed near base, fairly cylindrical further up.